-What do Lucy (Australopithecus afarensis) and your morning cup of coffee (Coffea arabica) have in common?
-They’re both from Ethiopia.
-I’ve worked the in Tigray region of northeastern Ethiopia since 2012 and after a 2-year hiatus, I was excited to return this past June.
-The archaeological project I work with is the Southern Red Sea Archaeological Histories (SRSAH pronounced sir-sah) Project, which is headed up by Dr. Michael Harrower from John Hopkins University.
-Since my first trip, I have continued to study the archaeology of Ethiopia, specifically food choices during the Aksumite Empire.
-This post will detail a brief overview of the Aksumites, how we locate aspects of the Empire in the archaeological record, and some insights into why I keep returning to Ethiopia.
+Since 2012, I have worked with the Southern Red Sea Archaeological Histories (SRSAH pronounced sir-sah) Project (PI: Dr. Michael Harrower, John Hopkins University) to investigate the Aksumite archaeology in Ethiopia.
+This post will detail a brief overview of the Aksumites, how we locate activities of the Empire in the archaeological record, and some insights into why I keep returning to Ethiopia.

 Looking for the Aksumites